bobbyjim/x16-corewar/README.md

 * X: All addressing modes are valid for all opcodes.

+## Redcode quirks

+* Always start your redcode file with two (and preferably three) semicolons:

+    ;;;
+    ; name:   MYCOOLCODE
+    ; author: rje
+    ; date:   7/7/2021

+This is because Commodore files always reserve their first two bytes as a load-address indicator, and it's eaten by the operating system long before the file gets loaded.
+The third semicolon makes the first line a comment, which is safe.

+* Separate elements with whitespace:

+foo   MOV  #<foo  @bar      ; yes! foo:MOV#<foo,@bar           ; NOOOOOOO

+* Don't use colons with labels, nor commas with operands.
+  The code tries to do the right thing with them, but it's a little dodgy.

 # VM-specific Behavior

 This core implementation is engineered with the following environment: